himanshubalodi62/AI-ML_research/README.md

 Definition

+Exploratory Data Analysis (EDA) is an important step in data science and data analytics as it visualizes data to understand its main

+features, find patterns and discover how different parts of the data are connected.

+Simple meaning

 Exploratory Data Analysis (EDA) is the process of understanding, summarizing, and visualizing a dataset before applying machine learning or statistical models.

 It helps us answer questions like: